 Boxwood Green Mountain Shrubs for Sale Online

-Boxwood Green Mountain has superior deer resistance as well as leaf spot resistance.
-The dark green foliage is cold-hardy and will turn slightly bronze in the winter when grown in the full sun or not protected from winter winds but this quickly turns to green as the new growth appears in spring.
+While the dark green foliage is cold-hardy, it may suffer from some winter bronzing when grown in the full sun or not protected from winter winds.
+But not to worry, this quickly turns green as the new growth appears in early spring.

 |Mature Height:||4-5 feet; less if trimmed|

 |Mature Width:||Up to 3 feet; less if trimmed|